How to get into Factorio without overcomplicating things.

 Now it's time to learn about belts and inserters!

-Doing convoluted things with conveyor belts and wacky inserter arms is kind of the bulk of what you do in Factorio, and there's some really important mechanics to them that really aren't obvious, so this is kind of why I'm even writing this guide.
-We'll start with our wacky friend, the nobel inserter.
 Inserters are your best friend.
-Remember when you're placing them, they have 2 feet behind them, and 1 foot out front.
-If they have power, they will grab things from the tile in front of them, whether that's a belt, a machine, a loose item on the ground, or a crate, and plop them down on the tile in front of them, again, whatever's there.
-If you want to be a total weirdo, you can fully automate a whole factory with nothing at all but inserters, just bucket-line passing everything around in long chains, but they do use power and belts exist so maybe don't.
+Remember when you're placing them, they have two legs behind them, and one leg out front.
+If they have power, they will grab things from the tile behind them, whether that's a belt, a machine, a loose item on the ground, or a crate, and plop them down on the tile in front of them, again, whatever's there (unless there's no room, or it's a machine that doesn't have a use for what it would be grabbing).
+If you want to be a total weirdo, you can fully automate a whole factory with nothing at all but inserters, just bucket-brigade passing everything around in long chains, but they do use power and belts exist so maybe don't.
 Generally speaking, you set things up so you have a row of machines, a row of inserters and power lines, and a belt, which they're either using to get stuff into the machne, or out and on its way to somewhere else.
 You can also use them to just directly take things out of machine A and put them in machine B. They're also pretty smart all things considered.
 If you have a machine which turns iron plates into gears, and for some reason you have an inserter pulling from a belt that contains a mix of iron and copper plates, it will not try to grab the copper plates, and will just let them go by.
 If you have a mixed belt of iron ore and coal and they're facing a furnace though, they'll grab an even ratio of each.
 Machine or crate they're feeding not need more?
 They'll wait until they're needed.
 You can even stick inserters between two science facilities and snag research vials from one and give them to the other if the one they're feeding into is in need, which can make some setups easier.
-It's worth noting though that their little animation isn't for show.
-If items are going by on a belt faster than an inserter can move, it will be unable to grab things off the belt.
-They just feebly reach out and barely miss.
-It's kind of cute.
-This comes up both with standard inserters and very fast belts, or even with standard belts if you aren't producing enough power and machines are starting to slow down.
-Technically you have access to inserters before you have electricity, but burner inserters are extra slow, and periodically need coal added to them.
-They do have a quality of life feature that if they're moving coal, they'll just steal some as needed, so they aren't bad for feeding boilers, but if the belt ever runs dry for any reason, they miss their self-refueling, and once you solve everything else you need to run around and hand-feed every one some coal to get them going again, which is a pain.
-Regular inserters feeding boilers will also grind to a halt when the power goes out, but don't need to be manually babysat to get it back on.
-Oh and red inserters skip over one tile both in front of and behind them, but any tile of a machine is as good as any other, so, machine, reds, belt belt is handy for getting multiple things into one assembler/science lab/etc.

 Then we have belts.
 Belts are pretty simple.
 There's a belt tile, it points in a direction.
 Whatever ends up on the tile gets pushed off to that direction if there's room for it, or sits and waits patiently until there is.
 This mostly applies to loose items being moved with inserters or dropped with Z, but they'll also move you, or a vehicle, whatever.
 They don't care.
 Also, they don't require electricity at all.
 And they come in 3 flavors, with red going twice the speed of yellow, and blue 3 times the speed of yellow.
 But now for the big grand glorious secret of success in Factorio- Understanding that every belt is secretly actually 2 belts.